Please use the below link to confirm your Option Choices:

 You should consider GCSE History if…

-Enjoyment – Studying for GCSEs becomes much easier when you enjoy the subject.
+You enjoy it – Studying for GCSEs becomes much easier when you enjoy the subject.
 If you look forward to your History lessons, this could be for you.

-Confidence in Success – Do you strive to achieve and improve?
+You are motivated – Do you strive to achieve and improve?
 Are you motivated and eager to succeed in History right now?

-Curiosity – Are you curious to discover more about our past and present?
+You are curious about the world around us – Are you curious to discover more about our past and present?
 Do you like to question your understanding of the world around you, and challenge your own beliefs and ideas?

 What content will you cover?